londonaicentre/bio-ext/README.md

 (1) (First time set-up) In `/deployment/`, create a copy of `.env.example` as `.env` and configure variables prior to docker-compose.

-(2) From `/projects/`, add variables found in `.env.example` as provided by administrators to shell configuration:
+(2) From `/projects/`, add variables found in `.env.example` as provided by administrators to shell configuration.
+These are variables that will be used across different bioext projects.
 ```
 MacOS: nano ~/.profile
 Ubuntu: nano ~/.bashrc